rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-control-plane-vm-stucks-in-state-not-ready/index.md

 <!--more-->

-## Introduction

-Power outage related circumstances recently brought my vSphere with Tanzu Workload Management[^1] enabled homelab cluster (Supervisor Cluster) into a not desired state which of course I had to fix.

-And I do not mean that I have to protect my homelab against the next power outage by finally installing a UPS :wink:.

-<center> {{< tweet 1384421366154285056 >}} </center>

-What I actually mean is the following...

 ## Failed to get available workloads: bad gateway

 The last couple of weeks I spent a lot of time using my Tanzu Kubernetes Cluster(s)[^2] to get my head around as well as my hands dirty on this awesome project Knative[^3].
-More to come soon :wink:.
-Interacting with a healthy vSphere Supervisor Cluster[^4] is necessary for e.g. the provisioning of new Tanzu Kubernetes Cluster or the instantiation of vSphere Native Pods.
+More to come soon :wink: Interacting with a healthy vSphere Supervisor Cluster[^4] is necessary for e.g. the provisioning of new Tanzu Kubernetes Cluster or the instantiation of vSphere Native Pods.

-Unfortunately, my attempt to login into mine ends quicker than expected with the error message:
+Unfortunately, my attempt to login into mine after a recent power outage ends quicker than expected with the error message:

 ```shell
 kubectl vsphere login --server=10.10.18.10 --vsphere-username administrator@jarvis.lab --insecure-skip-tls-verify